 - Title IX of the Education Amendments of 1972

 - Title IX of the Education Amendments of 1972 is a federal law that protects people from discrimination based on sex in education programs or activities that receive federal financial assistance.
 Title IX states: “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
 Title IX’s sex discrimination prohibition protects against sexual harassment and sexual violence and extends to claims of discrimination based on gender identity or nonconformity with stereotypical notions of masculinity or femininity.
 Other examples of the types of discrimination that are covered under Title IX include: the failure to provide equal opportunity in athletics; discrimination in a school’s science, technology, engineering, and math (STEM) courses and programs; and discrimination based on pregnancy or parental status.
-The U.S. Department of Education’s Office for Civil Rights (OCR) is a primary authority for investigating alleged violations of Title IX in educational institutions because the Department of Education (ED) gives financial assistance to all public elementary and secondary schools and postsecondary schools and any private colleges and universities that accept students who pay, in part, with federal financial aid directly distributed to the students.
-OCR also has jurisdiction over the few private elementary and secondary schools that are recipients of federal financial assistance..
+The U.S. Department of Education’s Office for Civil Rights (OCR) has authority to investigate alleged violations of Title IX in educational institutions because the Department of Education (ED) gives financial assistance to all public elementary, secondary schools, as well as postsecondary schools and any private colleges and universities that accept students who pay, in part, with federal financial aid directly distributed to the students.
+OCR also has jurisdiction over the few private elementary and secondary schools that are recipients of federal financial assistance.
 Other agencies, such as the U.S. Department of Justice (DOJ), that give federal grants or assistance to an educational institution, share authority for addressing alleged violations of Title IX in educational institutions.
 If a school that receives the ED’s federal funds is found to have violated Title IX and does not come into compliance voluntarily, OCR may initiate proceedings to withdraw federal funding granted by ED or refer the case to DOJ for litigation.